MonaKucinska/Github-API/README.md

 Room for improvement:

-- Checking if the provided username exists on GitHub and informing the user if it doesn't
+- Testing the code on browsers other than Chrome and Mozilla to ensure it works properly
-- Informing the user if the app is not able (for whatever reason) to connect with the GitHub API